krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 __Cold start__: o process new request, Lambda must initialize new instances – slowness in response (Cold Start)

 For Latency sensitive applications, keep lambda instances always ready!
-Configured using “__Provisioned concurrency__” setting
+Configured using “__Provisioned concurrency__” setting.

+Since AWS Lambda functions can __scale extremely quickly__, this means you __should have controls in place to notify you when you have a spike in concurrency__.
+A good idea is to deploy an __Amazon CloudWatch Alarm__ that notifies your team when function metrics such as ConcurrentExecutions or Invocations exceeds your threshold.
+You should create an __AWS Budget__ so you can monitor costs on a daily basis.

 Different types of function invocation:
 - synchronous